 Just then, Penelope appeared in the doorway.
 “There you are!” she said, entering the room with Lynn at her heels.
 “I was looking for you.
 Have you made any progress?”

 “Some,” Leandros admitted.
-“The pieces are starting to come together, though there are a few big questions that need answering.
+“The pieces are coming together, though there are a few questions that need answering.
 For example, Lady Miskatos, why didn’t you tell us you were from a Unity family?”

 Penelope started.
 Behind her, Lynn looked up sharply, eyes wide and on Penelope’s back.
-Was it possible the maid hadn’t known?
+Had she not known?

-Leandros considered her a moment.
-It may have been a frivolous fancy, but he believed he could recognize the look of one who’s ashamed of their family, by now.
+Leandros considered her.
+It may have been a frivolous fancy, but he thought he recognized the look of one who’s ashamed of their family.
 He knew the look well.
 “I believe you.”

 “Oh!
-Yes, I came to tell you the police have arrived.
+Yes, the police have arrived.
 They made it through the storm, after all — they’re examining Nikolas’ body just now, but they’ve asked to speak with you once they’re done.”